aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +2 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40]% of its damage.
 - +2 Increases the Critical Strike Damage of Meteor and Fireball by x [20% - 40]%.
 Double this bonus against Healthy enemies.
 - +2 Lucky Hit: Damage from your Pyromancy skills has up to a [12 - 17]% chance to restore 10 Mana.
-- +2 The Avalanche Key Passive now applies to 1 additional cast.
 - +2 While channeling Incinerate, your Burning damage is increased by x [20 - 40]%.
 - +2 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50]% increased explosion radius.
 - +2 While within your own Blizzard and for 3 seconds after leaving it, you take [20 - 25]% less damage.